 What risks are typically included within global programmes and which are typically excluded and why?

 How are global programmes typically structured to achieve maximum coverage at minimum cost?

 How effectively companies manage their risks often separates successful companies from those that fail.
 Therefore, corporate governance is viewed as increasingly critical to a company’s long-term success.

-Annual costs of benefit programmes, and legacy liabilities, often make up a significant portion of operating costs and balance sheets for many companies.
-So it is hardly surprising that boards and senior management of multinationals are concerned about the increasing costs and risks of their global benefit programmes.
+Annual costs of benefit programmes and legacy liabilities often make up a significant portion so it is surprising that boards and senior management of multinationals are concerned about the increasing costs and risks of their global benefit programmes.

 The impact of economic downturns in recent years on pension liabilities, rising costs of healthcare and government legislation have driven many companies to consider transferring benefits related risks to third parties and/or to employees.

 What is good governance and how should it be managed and measured?

 What key challenges are companies facing in managing their global benefit programmes?
 Are the relevant processes in place?
 Is the relevant information and benefits data available?
 What are the execution challenges?

 Speaker information will be announced at a later date.